d-w-moore/python-irodsclient/README.md

 bash$ prc_write_irodsA.py pam_password <<<"${MY_CURRENT_PAM_PASSWORD}"
 ```

-As a final note, in the "pam_password" scheme the default SSL requirement can be disabled (preferably for
+As a final note, in the "pam_password" scheme the default SSL requirement can be disabled.
-purposes of testing only!):
+**Warning:** Disabling the SSL requirement may cause user passwords to be sent over the network
+in the clear.
+This should only be done for purposes of testing.
+Here's how to do it:

 ```python
 from irods.auth.pam_password import ENSURE_SSL_IS_ACTIVE